To recap, each operator is responsible for maintaining 3 secure processes:

 Validators make these signatures with their

-Delegate Ethereum address this is an Ethereum address set by the validator using the SetOrchestratorAddress message.
-The validator signs over this Ethereum address, as well as an Injective Chain address for oracle operations and submits it to the chain to register these addresses for use in the Ethereum signer and oracle subsystems.
+Delegate Ethereum address: this is an Ethereum address set by the validator using the SetOrchestratorAddress message.
+The validator signs over this Ethereum address, as well as an Injective Chain address and submits it to the Injective chain to register these addresses for use in the signing flow (explained below) and

 Delegate Ethereum address then represents that validator on the Ethereum blockchain and will be added as a signing member of the multisig with a weighted voting power as close as possible to the Injective Chain voting power.